jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/calibration/Si.rst

 ****

-The SUJ Si are fairly new for the dVRK and the calibration process is not thorougly tested.
+The SUJ Si are fairly new for the dVRK and the calibration process is not thoroughly tested.
 For now, we use the mechanical limits to identify the conversion factors from the analog potentiometers to SI units.
 We don't use the "home" grooves on the links except for the PSM3 SUJ.
 There is a joint that moves past the analog potentiometers